alexpdp7/alexpdp7/programming/so_you_want_to_play_with_functional_programming.md

 This article tries to help people who have read about functional programming figure out how to proceed.

+Note that this article expresses personal opinion.
+Particularly, I am not an expert in this topic:

+* I have programmed some Haskell (about 50 Project Euler problems, plus experimentation on and off during the years).
+* I have studies of SML and functional programming.
+* I have some minimal experience with Lisp.
+* I have applied some functional programming techniques while being paid to write in non-functional programming languages.
+* However, I have never been paid to write in any of those languages.

 ## The basics of functional programming

 [The Wikipedia article on functional programming](https://en.wikipedia.org/wiki/Functional_programming) is a great place to get started.